How is cyber crime enabled through misuse of data?

 - Monitoring vulnerabilities in networks– Data can get leaked through any of the network channels which a particular organisation uses.
 An organisation needs to ensure that the data is not leaked through any of these networks.
 Therefore, in order to do that, they have to monitor the traffic via networks, only then can the organisation can look for vulnerabilities inside their networks;

 - Verify Facts– In case of scams against you, verify facts with your banks, relatives or friends before sending money.

-God forbit, but if you ever face a a cyber fraud, here’s what you should do.
+God forbid, but if you ever face a cyber fraud, here’s what you should do.